 Check out regular job sites, like Indeed and Zip Recruiter, as well as remote-focused sites, like Remote.co.
-You can find great articles online like this one - How to Work as a Virtual Assistant - from FlexJobs.
+You can find great articles online like this one - How to Work as a Virtual Assistant - from FlexJobs or from Airtasker.
 For freelance writing, check out Upwork, or this article on how to break in to the freelance writing scene.

 get paid for caregiving